 The networks can be found on: https://github.com/naturalis/img-classify/tree/master/webapp/ann

-All ann’s with a name ending with a 4 are used for the first test run and all ann’s with a 5 are used for the second test run.
+AllANNs with a name ending with a ‘4’ were used for the first test run and all ann’s with a ‘5’ are used for the second test run.

 Discussion

+Tubers

 Because it is hard to extract DNA from a dried tuber, most of the tubers of confiscated orchids could not yet be identified to species level.
 During this project they could therefore only be used to train the neural network to see differences between orchid tubers and Look-a-Like tubers up to the generic level.
 When more of the tubers are identified correctly, it will be possible to use the pictures to further train the neural network to identify them to species level.

-During this internship scripts of Rutger Vos are used to create the training data and to train the neural networks.
+During this internship scripts of Rutger Vos were used to create the training data and to train the neural networks.
 On 6 February 2014 Serrano Pereira started as bioinformatisian at Naturalis Biodiversity Center.
 He works on the same project and will develop new scripts to create the train data and train the neural networks.
 When these scripts are finished these two projects can be combined.

+Training networks

 When training the networks it was found that it is very hard to find good pictures of flowers of some species.
 When this fact is combined with the fact that some species had a few number of pictures in the train set, this could be a reason why these species are badly classified.

+Website

+ook nog iets over de website? optioneel

+Testruns

+Ik mis informatie over je mooie tabellen.
+Wat kan je er in aflezen,

+Wat is het verschil tussen unknown en incorrect.

+Welke soort werkt wel goed, en waarom ligt het aan de kleuren/ patronen, heb ik er overheen gelezen of staat het er niet in?

 Conclusion

+Maak hier ook kopjes in en

-Although some species are very hard to classify, the results shown that it is possible for some species to be classified to section level using a picture of it.
-Some species need more and/or better pictures in the train set, but the concept of classifying orchids from a picture has been proven during this project.
+Although some species are very hard to classify, the results show that it is possible for some species to be classified to section level using a picture.Some species need more and/or better pictures in the train set, but the concept of classifying orchids from a picture has been proven during this project.

 References